PLEASE KEEP REFRESHING YOUR PAGE

 APT is a specific claim made within the MCF and is supposed to be one principle that applies to all instances of cognitive development.
 Growth is the lingering effect of processing.
 The specific nature of the growth is determined by the principles of the modular system in question.
 With regard to the effects of frequency on the growth of a representations in a given modular system, only processing within the system in question, will trigger growth there.
 This means that input frequency has to do with the input to that particular system within the mind as a whole and does not refer to current external input from the environment which may or may not or may not get to influence the internal system in question.
 In other words it is a matter of internal input frequency and not the frequency of activity in the physical neighbourhood of the individual.

-activation (► store, resting level/RLAschema, working memory)
+activation (► store, resting level/RLA, schema, working memory)

 Structures (aka ‘items’ in a store or ‘representations’) are activated to various degrees during on-line processing.
 They regularly compete with one another as their processor tries to ‘make sense of’, in other words respond coherently to – input and arrange and rearrange them in ways compatible with the principles of the system in question.
 The state of activation may be taken as a definition of working memory.
 First and foremost, ‘working memory’ therefore describes activity in individual stores (visual working memory, syntactic working memory, motor working memory, conceptual working memory, etc.) Typically many representations are activated together in a store and in this active state are more or less activated.
 In other words activation is a matter of degree.
 This can vary a lot.
 Activation is the basis for explaining many important facts about the mind (and brain).
 It is where change (development, learning and loss or attrition) takes place.
-Furthermore, conscious experience depends upon very high levels of activation ranging across many systems.
+Furthermore, conscious experience depends upon intense levels of activation ranging across many systems.

-affective structure (AfS) (►appraisalconceptual structure, hub, value)
+affective structure (AfS) (►appraisal, conceptual structure, hub, value)

-affective self (►affective structureconceptual structure, goal-based selfself, schema, value)
+affective self (►affective structure, conceptual structure, goal-based self, self, schema, value)

-A large, semi-structured, affective (AfS) representational schema consisting of various component (affective) representations that correspond to basic drives, urges, motivations and emotions.
+The affective self is one of a number of ‘selves’ that we possess.
+It is large, semi-structured, affective (AfS) representational schema consisting of various component (affective) representations that correspond to basic drives, urges, motivations and emotions.
 It is perhaps the most powerful influencer of who we are and how and why we behave the way we do.

 A